Abdellahelb2/Abdellahelb2/README.md

 - Building full-stack applications
 - Working with APIs and backend systems
 - Open-source collaboration
-- Exploring machine learning and data science
+- Exploring AI and data science
-- Contributing to community-driven tech

 ## 🌱 I’m currently learning

-- Front-end frameworks (like Vue.js or React)
+- Front-end frameworks (like  React)
-- Docker and deployment pipelines
 - Clean architecture and testing practices

 ## 💞️ I’m looking to collaborate on
 - Open-source projects in PHP, Laravel, or Python
 - Innovative Java-based applications
-- Building APIs or automation tools
 - Any project that helps people learn and grow!

 ## 📫 How to reach me